 We use molecular tools to better understand how animals detect and respond to signals and stresses in the marine environment environment.
 Our approach is highly comparative.

-A pdf of the accepted manuscript is available through WHOAS (the Woods Hole Open Access Server).
+A pdf of the accepted manuscript is available on the publishers website.

 Two areas of current research are listed below.
 Additional information is provided through the links on the left.

 We study many aspects of bioregulation in corals and sea anemones.
 The starlet sea anemone, Nematostella vectensis is native to salt marshes along the Atlantic coast of the US.
 Nematostella is remarkably tolerant of large ranges of temperature and salinity as well as extended periods of starvation.
 Reef-building corals are relatives of the sea anemones and are impacted by diverse stressors ranging from climate change to local changes in water quality.
 It is not clear how these distinct stressors may interact to disrupt natural signaling pathways.